 - 300 dpi for halftones (i.e., black-and-white photos in grayscale mode)

-- Vector files (.eps) do not have resolution requirements and are preferable when submitting plans, graphs, drawings, etc.
+- Vector files (.eps, .ai) do not have resolution requirements and are preferable when submitting plans, graphs, drawings, and so forth.

 Image Resolution for Halftone Scans

-When submitting halftones, use the TIFF file format.
-Halftones are images that are not just black and white, but, various shades of gray or color gradation.
+When submitting halftones, use the .tif file format.
+Halftones are images that are not just black and white but various shades of gray or color gradation.
 The minimum requirements for resolution in halftone images are 300 dpi.